The survivor-likes we tune ours against

 ---

-## What this taught us this week
+## What we learned this week

 Two playtests ago, FOXFIRE's Stage 2 was leaving players in a quiet patch around minute eight.
 Low spawn pressure, too-spread-out level, level-up rhythm peaked too early.
+We re-read how each of the five games intervenes to adjust pace at their mid-game equivalents.

-- Vampire Survivors: drops a new evolution prompt
+- Vampire Survivors: opens the evolution window

 - Brotato: escalates wave intensity, not wave count